In the 2-year AFFIRM pivotal trial:

 Can patients take TYSABRI while pregnant or breastfeeding?

-What financial assistance options are available to help patients get started on and pay for TYSABRI?
+What financial assistance options are available for patients?

 When cost may be a concern for your patients, Biogen is here to help them start and continue on TYSABRI.